Fallen Children Volume I: Legacy of Ruin

 Legacy of Ruin, Chapter 8: Fading Visions (P5)Llorrin watched the corpses hanging from the yardarm, swaying gently in the wind.
 By this time they had become so badly decomposed that the men’s faces were almost completely unrecognizable, yet he remembered every name.
 Llorrin had forced himself to learn the names of the mutineers and look at them every day.
 He muttered them softly at the beginning of the day while most of the crew was still asleep.
 The wind blew the stench of the corpses in his direction, but he didn’t even flinch.
 Several of the men were begging for the mutineers to be cut down and thrown into the sea, but Llorrin had refused every request.
 The grisly reminder of what had happened to those men could have been the only thing that was preventing another mutiny.
 The threat was clear, especially now that Irewyth was back on her feet.Legacy of Ruin, Chapter 8: Fading Visions (P5) More Like This

 Legacy of Ruin, Chapter 9: Red Horizon (P1)The sun that scorched the quarterdeck was as unforgiving as Llorrin’s conscience.
-He’d realized too late no one had kept Carekon up to speed on everything that had happened on deck while he was ill.
-When Llorrin had seen the chaplain’s face as he witnessed the corpses strung up from Jeredan’s ship's mast, he’d made it his task to tell Carekon everything about the mutiny personally… everything except how he’d failed to stand up to Jeredan and had denied Carekon the crusader’s help as a result.
+He’d realized too late no one had kept Carekon up to speed on everything that had happened while he'd been ill.
+When Llorrin had seen the chaplain’s face as he witnessed the corpses strung up from Jeredan’s ship's mast, he’d decided to tell Carekon everything about the mutiny personally… everything except how he’d failed to stand up to Jeredan and had denied Carekon the crusader’s help as a result.
 That his negligence hadn’t killed Carekon in the end did little to make Llorrin feel better.
-Carekon had taken in the news in silence without judging his actions, but Llorrin felt the subject and his lies drifting in between them like mist.Legacy of Ruin, Chapter 9: Red Horizon (P1) More Like This
+Carekon had taken it all in in silence, without judging his actions, but Llorrin still felt the subject and his lies drifting in between them, like mist.Legacy of Ruin, Chapter 9: Red Horizon (P1) More Like This

 Legacy of Ruin, Chapter 9: Red Horizon (P2)The first to notice the hydromancess' fall was Eryck, an eager marine who’s place was at the wheel of the ship during battle, or whenever Llorrin and Flynt were needed elsewhere.
 While Eryck lacked the leadership qualities and experience required to truly become his first mate, he had a reputation for being fearless almost to the point of stupidity, and Llorrin trusted him to steer the ship in battle more than Flynt, who didn't have much of a stomach for battle.
 Llorrin knew this was actually supposed to be his own responsibility as a captain, but since he was almost entirely new to directing a ship in battle he preferred to leave it to someone who had at least a bit of experience.
 If it did come to a fight, he preferred to be in the thick of it himself, and he also wanted an experienced officer commanding the men at the cannons.Legacy of Ruin, Chapter 9: Red Horizon (P2) More Like This